tobias-weber/photo-mosaic-app/README.md

 This project demonstrates a **photo mosaic generator** built with:

 - **Backend** (`/backend`) — ASP.NET Core 9 Web API
-  Handles user requests, image uploads, mosaic generation logic, and stores metadata in SQLite + raw files on disk (`/backend/storage` during development).
+  Handles user requests, image uploads, mosaic generation orchestration, and stores metadata in SQLite + raw files on disk (`/backend/storage` during development).

 - **Frontend** (`/frontend`) — Angular
-  Provides the UI for uploading images, managing tasks, and displaying generated mosaics.
+  Provides the UI for uploading images, managing generation jobs, and displaying generated mosaics.
   Served via Nginx, which also proxies `/backend-api/` requests to the backend container.

+- **Processing** (`/processing`) — Python
+  Computes the actual mosaics by relying a scalable number of worker containers (using the job queue package RQ).
+  The backend enqueues a computation by sending a REST request to the python-api container.
+  After processing is finished, a REST request is sent from the worker to the backend.

 ---